Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/welcome-slingshot.md

 <h4 style="color:#2328B0;">Get Quick Access to your Status and Prioritize Work Across All Projects</h4>

+[comment]: <> (NEW UI: Change the screenshot; discuss a story)
 <img src="../images/welcome-overview-personal.png" alt="A Personal Overview within Slingshot" width="100%"/>

-Above you can see that one place where you can visualize your work and organize yourself.
+Above, you can see that one place where you can visualize your work and organize yourself.
 All your tasks can be found here and also bookmarks, which are very useful to keep at hand links relevant to you.
 With bookmarks you can quickly navigate to your teams, projects, discussions, among others.

 <h4 style="color:#2328B0;">Keep Everyone In The Know and Make Working with Others Easier</h4>

+[comment]: <> (NEW UI: Change the screenshot; discuss a story)
 <img src="../images/welcome-overview-project.png" alt="Project Overview within Slingshot" width="100%"/>

 Encourage transparency and trust by making it easy for others to find information.
-Working together, with strong collaboration and support to each other is possible, even with external clients.
+Working together, with strong collaboration and support for each other is possible, even with external clients.

-<h4 style="color:#2328B0;">Run Higher Performing Teams and Successful Projects</h4>
+<h4 style="color:#2328B0;">Run Higher-Performing Teams and Successful Projects</h4>

+[comment]: <> (NEW UI: Change the screenshot; discuss a story)
 <img src="../images/welcome-team.png" alt="A Slingshot team" width="100%"/>

 Slingshot empowers your teams to achieve greater success by keeping everyone aligned, engaged and focused on their work.
-Your teams are provided with tools to communicate, support each other, and access those resources needed to do their work.
+Your teams are provided with tools to communicate, support each other, and access the resources needed to do their work.

+[comment]: <> (NEW UI: Change the screenshot; discuss a story)
 <img src="../images/welcome-overview-project.png" alt="A Slingshot projext" width="100%"/>

 Projects are undertaken by people with expertise in many different areas, often from different teams and sometimes even from outside your organization.
-To ensure a high success rate, Slingshot makes sure all those people work together.
+To guarantee a high success rate, Slingshot makes sure all those people work together.
 They can collaborate and communicate with each other, and everyone gets good visibility over the project and all its resources.

-<h4 style="color:#2328B0;">Get More Work Done with Tasks and Leverage their Functionality and Flexibility</h4>
+<h4 style="color:#2328B0;">Get More Work Done with Tasks and Leverage Their Functionality and Flexibility</h4>

+[comment]: <> (NEW UI: Change the screenshot; discuss a story)
 <img src="../images/welcome-tasks.png" alt="Team tasks within Slingshot" width="100%"/>

 Use tasks to your advantage to create a healthy work environment that embraces transparency while driving individual accountability.